 The main downside is that you have to be present to recast the spell every day, or these creatures will become unbound and do how they please.
 Of course, Necromancy is despicable, and you will get distrustful looks if you practice it openly.

-Binding them permenently mean crafting.
-The cost for a skeleton is about two years' of wages for a guard, so worth it if you have a long term perspective.
+Binding them permenently means crafting.
+The cost for a skeleton is about three years' of wages for a guard, so worth it if you have a long term perspective.
 For the high end undead, wights are the best, they are as smart as humans and as tought as mummies at half the cost.

 CR Monster One-time cost